AJVicens/command-line-for-reporters/README.md

 *tab complete*: After you begin typing any file name or command, you can hit `tab` to autocomplete the name of said file or command up until the end of uniqueness.
 That will come in handy when you want to cat a file named `ohMyGodThisIsALongFileName.txt`.

-`ctl-C`: If at any point things hang up, using `ctrl-C` will quit whatever you're doing and exit whatever command the computer is trying to execute.
+`ctr-C`: If at any point things hang up, using `ctrl-C` will quit whatever you're doing and exit whatever command the computer is trying to execute.

 #### Here are some commands I use all the time

 The great thing about using the command line is that there are a whole host of quick commands at your fingertips that can save you time.
 Here are some commands I find myself using frequently:

 `cal`: For some reason I find myself often having to check what day of the week a particular date was.
 Luckily `cal` can do that for you.
-If you enter it without any options, it'll display the current month.
+If you enter it without any options it'll display the current month.
 But it can also display months or full years worth of dates when you enter `cal [month (number)] [year (number)]`.
 So what day of the week was Mozart born if his birthday is January 27, 1756?
 Enter `cal 1 1756` and get your answer (it was a Tuesday).
 If we wanted that full year's calendar, we'd enter `cal 1756`.
 Take a look at [September of 1752](http://unix.stackexchange.com/questions/17903/is-cal-broken-what-happened-in-september-1752) for a laugh.

 `whois`: Many of us know how to look up the owner of a given website domain using the [Whois](https://www.whois.net/) service.
 Luckily for us that command is built in to the command line.
 Enter `whois [domain]` (without the https:// or www).
-You won't always get all the information you're after but in some cases you'll get some good information.
-And, using the `>` command from above, you can send results to a file.
+You won't always get all the information you're after, but in many cases you'll get some good information.
+And, using the `>` command from above you can send results to a file.
 So that'd be `whois [website domain] > [filename].txt`.

 `wc`: This is a handy little tool for counting words in a document, or lines (rows in a csv), the number of bytes, and more.
 Without any flags `wc` will give you three numbers: the number of lines, the number of words, and the number of bytes.
 With text files (especially story drafts) I usually want to know the number of words, so I use `wc -w`.
 When I'm working with CSV files, you may want to check the number of rows.
 In that case, use `wc -l`.

 `grep`: This is an [incredibly powerful](https://www.eriwen.com/tools/grep-is-a-beautiful-tool/) search tool -- technically "global regular expression print" -- that allows searching for patterns and specifics across many files or directories at once.
 Take it for a spin and get used to it.

-At NICAR 2019 I learned of a neat command line tool called [dkimpy](https://launchpad.net/dkimpy) that allows a user to verify the authenticity of emails with one command ([read more here](https://www.propublica.org/nerds/authenticating-email-using-dkim-and-arc-or-how-we-analyzed-the-kasowitz-emails) via ProPublica's Jeremy B. Merrill).

-#### Command line tools I use almost every day
+#### Just a few useful command line tools

 The beautiful thing about the command line is the plethora of tools out there that can make your life much easier. ***These require installation***, but typically that's not that hard.
 Here are a few I use all the time: